 The Community Service bars recognize girls who make a difference within their community, both within and outside of Girl Scouts.
 You can earn the Community Service bar as a Cadette, Senior, and Ambassador by providing 20 hours of service to an outside organization, or earn the Community Service to Girl Scouting bar by providing 20 hours of service to Girl Scouts.
 Submit the Community Service Bar Approval form to council for approval before beginning your service hours.

 Savor every moment, work hard, learn new things, make new friends, and above all, make an impact in your community and your world.
 The lessons you learn during your Girl Scouting years are designed to create a strong foundation for a lifetime of success for you and the people around you.
 We sincerely hope that you will carry your commitment to the Girl Scout Movement into the future, even after your journey as a girl member is complete.

 As a graduating Girl Scout Ambassador, girls enter the Girl Scout community as an adult.
-The Bridge to Girl Scout adult award is the last award girls can earn as a girl member and prepares girls to join the nearly one million Girl Scouts across the country and around the world who volunteer their time and inspire girls to become leaders.
-Girls who have completed their junior year of high school are eligible to complete the two bridging steps to earn their Bridge to Girl Scout adult award.
+The Bridge to Girl Scout Adult award is the last award girls can earn as a girl member and prepares girls to join the nearly 1 million Girl Scouts across the country and around the world who volunteer their time and inspire girls to become leaders.
+Girls who have completed their junior year of high school are eligible to complete the two bridging steps to earn their Bridge to Girl Scout Adult award.

 The Bridge to Adult application has moved to a new online application system!
 You can find the link to the new application here.
-The Bridge to Adult form must be submitted online – no paper copies will be accepted as of October 1st, 2019
+The Bridge to Adult form must be submitted online – no paper copies will be accepted.